-Castellanos 7 RBIs leads Reds 12-4 rout of Phillies - The Tribune
+(MVP) Castellanos’ 7 RBIs leads Reds rout of Phillies - The Tribune

-Castellanos 7 RBIs leads Reds 12-4 rout of Phillies
+(MVP) Castellanos’ 7 RBIs leads Reds rout of Phillies

-CINCINNATI (AP) — Nick Castellano hit a grand slam in the seventh inning and drove in a career-high seven runs, helping the Cincinnati Reds beat the Philadelphia Phillies 12-4 on Monday night.
+CINCINNATI (AP) — After crushing a grand slam in the seventh inning Monday night, Nick Castellanos thrust his fist in the air as the crowd at Great American Ball Park chanted “MVP!
+MVP!”

+Castellanos, who leads the majors with a .347 batting average, heard more “MVP” chants when he doubled home a run in the eighth.

+“I’m not going to lie — (it’s) inspiring,” Castellanos said of the “MVP” cheers.

-Cincinnati trailed 4-2 before Castellanos connected for his sixth career grand slam, driving a 1-1 fastball from Neftali Feliz (0-1) deep to center for his 15th homer.
-Castellanos thrust his fist in the air as he circled the bases.
+Cincinnati trailed 4-2 before Castellanos connected for his sixth career grand slam, driving a 1-1 fastball from Neftali Feliz (0-1) deep to center.

 It was Feliz’s first big league appearance since 2017.
 He came on after Bailey Falter pitched four innings of one-run ball in relief of Spencer Howard.